jonathanwhitedev/python-jack/README.md

 ## Wireframes
 - I used LUCID chart for my wireframes and drew a rough flow chart of what I wanted my layout to look like with responses.
 I made sure to close the loop of all outcomes so that the game will restart when one has commenced.
 If given time i will add some more functions to my code such as a bank to give player $1000 at the start.
+[This was later realised and completed!!]

 Flowchart
 ![Lucid Chart PythonJack](docs/screenshots/PythonJackFlowchart.jpeg)